I want to take you on small journey into color spaces and what place they take in our everyday life.

 Notice that all details are concentrated in Y plane.

-Most of the blue in Cb(strips of clothing), and most of the red in Cr(clothing
+Most of the blue in Cb(strips of clothing), and most of the red in Cr(clothing and face).

 Cb and Cr planes are quite flat and have low contrast.